LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 ## 1626
 - Marquella (Brokvar) supports Esgid in the war
 ## 1698
+- Ymerodrol is born
+## 1712
+- Calidian is born
 ## 1723
 - Napella is born
 ## 1758